tudor1204/GoogleCloudPlatform/grpc-hc-proxy/README.md

 ## Sample gRPC Server

-The [example-server/](https://github.com/boredabdel/kubernetes-engine-samples/tree/main/grpc-hc-proxy/sample-server) folder contains certificates and sample gRPC server application to test with.
+The [example-server/](https://github.com/boredabdel/kubernetes-engine-samples/tree/main/grpc-hc-proxy/sample-server) folder contains certificates and a sample gRPC server application to test with.

 ## Building the proxy